anyscale/terraform-google-anyscale-cloudfoundation-modules/getting-started.md

 # A Beginner's Guide to Using Terraform with Google Cloud Provider and Anyscale Google Cloudfoundation Module

 ## Introduction
 In this guide, we will walk through setting up and using Terraform with the Google Cloud Provider from your local laptop.
 We will be using the Anyscale Google Cloudfoundation module found in the Terraform Registry.
-We will create a basic example based on the Anyscale-v2-commonname example from the registry.
+We will create a basic example based on the anyscale-v2-commonname example from the registry.

+The anyscale-v2-commonname example builds the following Google Cloud resources:
+- Project
+- Enabling Cloud APIs on the Project
+- Cloud Storage Bucket - Standard
+- IAM Roles
+- VPC with publicly routed subnets (no internal)
+- VPC Firewall
+- FileStore

 ## Prerequisites
 1. A Google Cloud account with billing enabled